aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/mailmergesettings/_index.md

 ---
 title: MailMergeSettings
+linktitle: MailMergeSettings
 second_title: Aspose.Words for Java API Reference
-description: Specifies all of the mail merge information for a document.
+description: Specifies all of the mail merge information for a document in Java.
 type: docs
-weight: 388
+weight: 389
 url: /java/com.aspose.words/mailmergesettings/
 ---